Niema-Lab/Virus-Database-Notes/README.md

 Possible speed up of finding similar sequences (as represented by vectors that point in the similar direction).
 Could be useful for variant calling speed up.

+https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5870668 (Look into DNA sequence embedding models to turn it into vectors).

 ## Databases in Literature / in Use

 GeNemo: https://pubmed.ncbi.nlm.nih.gov/27098038/